Back

 Self-check helps with early detection

 If skin cancer is detected early, it is almost always curable.
-This makes it all the more important to be aware of skin changes and have them checked.
+This makes it all the more important to be aware of changes in your skin and to have them checked.

 Read the interview with Dr. Sabine Bruckert now.